Algeria toll rises as attack claimed for al Qaeda

 British Prime Minister David Cameron said in a televised statement: "Of course people will ask questions about the Algerian response to these events, but I would just say that the responsibility for these deaths lies squarely with the terrorists who launched this vicious and cowardly attack.

-"We should recognise all that the Algerians have done to work with us and to help and coordinate with us.
+"We should recognize all that the Algerians have done to work with us and to help and coordinate with us.
 I'd like to thank them for that.
-We should also recognise that the Algerians too have seen lives lost among their soldiers."
+We should also recognize that the Algerians too have seen lives lost among their soldiers."

 Algeria had given a preliminary death toll of 55 people killed - 23 hostages and 32 militants - on Saturday and said it would rise as more bodies were found.